maxmmeindl/ParaDocs/comprehensive_case_analysis_HS-FEMA-02430-2024.md

 ## Executive Summary

-This case features one of the most extreme ADA violations on record:
+This case features one of the most serious ADA violations on record:
 **1,340 days** of ignoring an accommodation request.
 This creates:

-- **Automatic liability** (no defense possible)
+- **likely liability** (no defense possible)
 - **$1.5M+ in damages** (compensatory + punitive)
 - **Clear retaliation** (PIP + termination after EEO)
 - **Systemic discrimination** (no tracking system)

 ## Current Evidence Inventory

-### Smoking Gun Evidence
+### critical document Evidence
 - **1,340-day unacknowledged accommodation request**
-  - Impact: Per se liability - impossible to defend
+  - Impact: Per se liability - unlikely to defend
   - Damages: $550,684 in lost accommodation alone

 - **36-day delay on second request**